-\subsection{Functional Connectivity Alterations due to Distinct Experimental Conditions}
+\subsection{Functional Connectivity Alterations Due to Distinct Experimental Conditions}

-In the present research were investigated un-weighted-directed large scale functional brain networks, obtained by applying a threshold over the Granger causality association matrices.
-Both the analysis of functional connectivity and Granger causality flow among brain areas were evaluated in terms of the number of connections of these directed binary networks.
-Thus the analysis did not differentially take into account the exact magnitude of association values returned by the Granger causality method.
-The anesthetic induction experiments of the macaque animal models involved three distinct conditions: alert with eyes closed, transition, and general anesthesia.
-To describe and verify the alterations due to the administration of propofol in the brain state, the populations of functional brain networks respective to the transition and general anesthesia phases were compared to those estimated during resting state with eyes closed conditions, a control state without the presence of propofol, which supposedly reflects natural brain activity in absence of cognitive demands and visual evoked response.
+The present research investigated unweighted-directed large-scale functional brain networks obtained by applying a threshold over the Granger causality association matrices.
+The analysis of functional connectivity and Granger causality flow among brain areas was evaluated in terms of the number of connections in these directed binary networks.
+Thus, the analysis did not differentially take into account the exact magnitude of association values returned by the Granger causality method.
+The anesthetic induction experiments in the macaque animal models involved three distinct conditions: alert with eyes closed, transition, and general anesthesia.
+To describe and verify the alterations due to the administration of propofol in the brain state, we compared the populations of functional brain networks respective to the transition and general anesthesia phases to those estimated during the resting state with eyes closed conditions, a control state without the presence of propofol, which supposedly reflects natural brain activity in the absence of cognitive demands and visual-evoked responses.

 Once the recording technique and methodology applied provided several networks throughout the experiment, populations of networks respective to each stage were considered.
-Therefore, permitted us to make quantitatively legitimate comparisons among the different physiological states.
-Properties were evaluated under a statistical test to verify whether distinctions significantly occurred or not due to the administration of propofol throughout the transition and general anesthesia conditions.
-For each property evaluated, Wilcoxon signed-rank test with a 5 percent p-value was independently applied in each one of the four experiments and on both conditions [greater] and [smaller].
-In the manuscript, only alterations confirmed by the statistical test simultaneously in both 4 independent realized experiments were considered and reported as results.
+Therefore, it permitted us to make quantitatively legitimate comparisons among the different physiological states.
+Properties were evaluated under a statistical test to verify whether significant distinctions occurred or not due to the administration of propofol throughout the transition and general anesthesia conditions.
+For each property evaluated, the Wilcoxon signed-rank test with a 5 percent p-value was independently applied in each of the four experiments on both conditions [greater] and [smaller].
+In the manuscript, only alterations confirmed by the statistical test simultaneously in both four independent realized experiments were considered and reported as results.